 Operationally, each L2T STARS tile run loads the means and covariances of the STARS model saved from the most recent tile run, then iteratively advances the means and covariances forward each day updating with fine imagery from HLS and/or moderate resolution imagery from VIIRS up to the day of the target SBG overpass.
 A pixelwise, lagged 16-day implementation of the VNP43 algorithm (Schaaf, 2017) is used for a near-real-time BRDF correction on the VNP09GA products to produce VIIRS NDVI and albedo.

 Operationally, each L2T STARS tile run loads the means and covariances of the STARS model saved from the most recent tile run, then iteratively advances the means and covariances forward each day updating with fine imagery from HLS and/or moderate resolution imagery from VIIRS up to the day of the target SBG overpass.
-A pixelwise, lagged 16-day implementation of the VNP43 algorithm is used for a near-real-time BRDF correction on the VNP09GA products to produce VIIRS NDVI and albedo.
+A pixelwise, lagged 16-day implementation of the VNP43 algorithm (Schaaf, 2017) is used for a near-real-time BRDF correction on the VNP09GA products to produce VIIRS NDVI and albedo.
 The layers of the L2T STARS product are listed in Table 2.
 All layers of this product are represented by 32-bit floating point arrays.
 The NDVI estimates and 1σ uncertainties (-UQ) are unitless from -1 to 1.
 The albedo estimates and 1σ uncertainties (-UQ) are proportions from 0 to 1.